One of the most loving and powerful things we can do for ourselves is develop consistent contemplative practices.

 Why are Contemplative Practices for Everyone?

 Contemplative practices can be practiced anywhere, and they are for everyone.
-Each of us has a mind, body, and emotions, and we all need guidance in nurturing all these aspects of ourselves.
+Each of us has a mind, body, and emotions.
+So, we all need guidance in nurturing all these aspects of ourselves.

-It is understandable that we become overly focused on certain aspects of ourselves sometimes.
+It is understandable that we become overly focused on certain aspects of our self sometimes.
 However, focusing too much on one aspect for too long can cause imbalance and suffering.

-Contemplative practices can help us understand that all parts of us are good; that they need to be nurtured; that they belong together; and that the healthier they become, the more powerful we become.
+Contemplative practices help us understand that all parts of us are good and that we need to nurture them.
+Such practices also help us understand that all the parts of us belong together and are interwined.
+Thus, healthier they become, the more powerful we become.

 This beautiful nature art is courtesy of my friend, Annemarie.